mattermost/mattermost-developer-documentation/site/content/extend/plugins/migration.md

 ---
-title: Migrating v1 Plugins
+title: Migrating Plugins
 date: 2018-07-10T00:00:00-05:00
 subsection: Plugins (Beta)
 weight: 50
 ---

-# Migrating v1 Plugins
+# Migrating Plugins from Mattermost 5.1 and earlier

-Plugins v2 introduces breaking changes relative to the plugins beta.
-This page documents the changes necessary to migrate your existing plugins.
+Mattermost 5.2 introduces breaking changes to the plugins beta.
+This page documents the changes necessary to migrate your existing plugins to be compatible with Mattermost 5.2 and later.

+See [mattermost-plugin-zoom](https://github.com/mattermost/mattermost-plugin-zoom/compare/98eca6653e1a62c6b758e39b24d6ea075905c210...master) for an example migration involving both a server and web app component.

 ## Server changes

-Although the changes under the cover are significant, the required changes to server plugins are minimal.
+Although the underlying changes are significant, the required migration for server plugins is minimal.

 ### Entry Point

-The plugin entry point used to be:
+The plugin entry point was previously:

 ```go
 import "github.com/mattermost/mattermost-server/plugin/rpcplugin"